Match-fixing presents a major threat to the integrity of sporting events.

 The European Commission takes an active role in combatting match-fixing.
 This is part of wider efforts to ensure competitive sports remain fair.

 By co-ordinating related EU legislation and through cooperation with key international bodies, the Commission works at the European and global levels to ensure the reputation of sports teams, organisations and events are not compromised.

 EU initiatives against match-fixing

-- To improve its knowledge of how national criminal law provisions applied to match-fixing, a study of criminal law provisions in the Member States was completed, and continues to supplement policy debate on the issue.
+- To improve its knowledge of how national criminal law provisions apply to match-fixing, a mapping study of criminal law provisions in EU Member States was completed.
+It continues to supplement policy debate on the issue.

 - The Green Paper on Online Gambling led to the adoption of the Communication “Towards a comprehensive European framework on online gambling”.
 This identifies match-fixing as one-of-five priorities for addressing the challenges facing the integrity of sport.
 Further to this, two studies on betting-related match-fixing were then completed.

 - In order to better coordinate anti- match-fixing policies and actions across Member States, the EC Directorates-General for Migration and Home Affairs (DG HOME), and Growth and Internal Market (DG GROW), launched a call for the pilot project "New integrated mechanisms for cooperation between public and private actors".

 - Through its sport actions, the Erasmus+ programme (2021-2027) combats match-fixing.